JetBrains/junie-guidelines/guidelines/go/gin/guidelines-with-explanation.md

 # Golang - Gin Guidelines

+Junie guidelines for developing go services with the [gin-gonic](https://gin-gonic.com) framework.

 ## 1. Organize Project Structure

 * Follow a domain-driven or feature-based structure rather than organizing by technical layers